hexufo/tg585scripts/README.md

 - tg585logo: print the logo.
 - tg585reboot: reboot the router.
 - tg585speed: print the downstream and upstream.
-- tg585speedfromlog: print the downstream and upstream from the log.
 - tg585uptime: get the uptime.

 Pexpect python library is used to connect to the telnet server.